nicolasdabreo/nicolasdabreo/about/resume.md

     - Tech: Elixir, Phoenix LiveView, JavaScript, SQL
 - Implemented a domain documentation platform, project management and planning systems as the team grew to aid in development speed, collaboration and to foster a better understanding of the underlying concepts.
     - Tools: linear.app, Slab, Miro
-- Lead the feature development of a LiveView for clients to export large numbers of Timesheets, involving all forms of pdf file manipulations.
+- Led the feature development of a LiveView for clients to export large numbers of Timesheets, involving all forms of pdf file manipulations.
-    - Tech: Elixir, Oban, Phoenix LiveView, PDFTK, ChromicPDF, Puppeteer
+    - Tech: Elixir, Oban, Phoenix LiveView, PDFTK, ChromicPDF, Puppeteer (pdf splitting/generating/filling/splitting)
-- Lead the feature development of a bulk crew management LiveView, enabling the editing of thousands of user records across many tables with a single form, utilising eventual consistency and progress tracking.
+- Led the feature development of a bulk crew management LiveView, enabling the editing of thousands of user records across many tables with a single form, utilising eventual consistency and progress tracking.
     - Tech: Elixir, Oban, Phoenix LiveView, JavaScript
 - Migrated multi-dyno Heroku app to highly available AWS infra due to hard cap on number of websocket connections from dynos and escalating costs.
     - Tech: Heroku, AWS, Terraform, Gihub Actions
 - Handling of updated legal regulations and requirements upon projects with different unions/jurisdictions/industriescd
     - Translating accounting spreadsheeting -> code, collaborating with accountants
+- Reworked S3 document storage after discovering security vulnerabilities
+    - presigned uploads/downloads, microservice/interface for background antivirus scans, buckets for processing stages, storage cleanup
+- MVP back-end of a CQRS/ES document distribution service (Commanded, LiveView)
+- Probably a bunch more...

 ### Stitched - [stitched.co.uk](https://stitched.co.uk)

 _October 2020 - September 2021_

+Stitched are a UK based E-Commerce business connecting customers to creators in the interior decoration space for Windows and Blinds.
+Giving users the ability to measure out their windows, customise their fabric and decorations -- All while viewing changes on a 3D rendered design.

 Title: Full-Stack Developer (Full-Time)

+Primary Tech: Elixir, Phoenix, Phoenix LiveView, Postgres, AWS, Commanded (Event Sourcing/CQRS), JavaScript

+- Solo self-led Back-End development
+- Led Front-End development projects
+- Implementing communication channels between server-side state and 3D renderer
+    - Tech: Elixir, Websockets, TypeScript, React
+- Developed window and product customization forms
+    - Tech: Elixir, LiveView
+- Led Back-End implementation of new system for creating and saving windows for a customer to use across the app.
+    - Tech: Elixir
+- Heading up development on all development on the legacy system
+    - Tech: Ruby, Ruby on Rails, Redis

 ### Square Enix Europe